History of the Jews in Denver: Early history

 By the year after the discovery of gold, 1859, there were about a dozen Jews in Denver, mostly from German or Central European backgrounds.
 Among them were four men—Hyman and Fred Salomon, Leopold Mayer, and Abraham Jacobs—who would go on to serve on the Denver City Council.
 They are also thought to have held the first religious service of any kind in Denver, in September 1859.
 In 1860, the first Jewish organization, the Hebrew Burial and Prayer Society, was formed.
 A B'nai B'rith lodge was started in 1872, and Colorado's first synagogue, Temple Emanuel, was established in 1874.
 In 1889, Wolfe Londoner became the city's first (and thus far, only) Jewish mayor, although his tenure was short as he had to step down over corruption charges.

 The wave of Eastern European Jewish immigrants to the U.S. that began in the 1880s, largely from Imperial Russia, changed the makeup of the Denver Jewish community.
 The first Jews to come to Denver and establish the community were largely Reform Jews of German backgrounds, and some had significant financial means.
 The new Jewish immigrants, however, were more traditional and Orthodox, spoke Yiddish, and were poor.
 At this time, Colorado was also starting to gain notoriety as "The World's Sanitarium", a significant destination for those wanting to cure their tuberculosis (also known then as consumption).
 A number of Jews, especially recent immigrants, were in this category, along with an estimated one third of the state, and arrived in hopes that the drier, sunnier climate would help their illness.
-To meet the needs of this growing segment of Jews and the city's other sick poor, the National Jewish Hospital for Consumptives (NJH) (established in 1899), today known as National Jewish Health, and the Jewish Consumptives' Relief Society (JCRS) (established in 1904) were formed.
+To meet the needs of this growing segment of Jews and the rest of Denver's community that was sick and poor, the National Jewish Hospital for Consumptives (NJH) (established in 1899), today known as National Jewish Health, and the Jewish Consumptives' Relief Society (JCRS) (established in 1904) were formed.
 A rivalry and tension existed between the two organizations, in many ways mirroring the broader conflict between German and Eastern European Jews in Denver.
 While both were free, the NHS, which was founded by the German Jewish community, had strict admissions criteria.
 These included that the illness was in an earlier stage, that the patient could prove they had sufficient funds to remain in the city or purchase a return ticket home after discharge, and that the maximum stay at the facilities was limited to six months.
 These requirements, combined with a feeling that they were being condescended to or were unwelcome, made National Jewish appear infeasible to some Eastern European Jews, creating a sizable need that the Jewish Consumptives Relief Society was created to fill.